Alabama Teachers wants you to stay safe and secure.

 Social Network Attacks

-- Subscribing to social networks such as Facebook via mobile phone also means that users transmit their mobile numbers to the web and thus become a target for hackers who are searching for the personal information of Internet users.
+- Subscribing to social networks such as Facebook via a mobile phone also means that users transmit their mobile numbers to the web and thus become a target for hackers who are searching for the personal information of Internet users.

 Things You Should Do To Protect Yourself Online